2021 Year In Review: The powerful actions we took to make tomorrow better

-In good times and bad, our purpose — the world we want tomorrow starts with how we do business today — is our North Star.
-It’s the compass we use to guide our journey, to make business decisions, and to push ourselves to do better for people, pets and the planet every day.
+In good times and bad, our purpose — “The world we want tomorrow starts with how we do business today” — is our North Star.
+It’s the beacon we use to guide our journey, to make business decisions, and to push ourselves to do better for people, pets and the planet every day.

-Here’s a look back at just a few of our purpose-driven highlights from 2021.
+Here’s a look back at some of our purpose-driven actions from 2021.

 Taking care of our own

 Our people are at the heart of everything we do.
 And we can’t create the world we want tomorrow without safe and supported Associates today.
 That’s why our number one priority has been — and will always be — their health and wellbeing.

 - In the spring, when the Delta variant of COVID-19 devastated India, where we have 6,000 Associates, we took action to provide our Associates, contractors and their households with vaccine access, despite shortages.
 We provided $2.3 million in cash donations to support access to healthcare, equipment, medications and services for families and children in need.